 Suber, Peter (2013) Open Access Overview

-An author publishes in a journal and self-archives a version in an institutional repository, such as LBS Research Online.
+With Green OA an author publishes in a journal and self-archives a version in an institutional repository, such as LBS Research Online.

 The publisher decides which version it permits to be archived.
 It is usually the author’s peer reviewed final pre-publication version (which may confusingly be called a "post-print").
 They may also set an embargo period usually between 6 and 24 months.
 However if the embargo is over 24 months this could make the research output ineligible for the next REF and must be noted as an 'exception' in LBS Research Online.